digitranslab/jumpstart/docs/docs/marketplace/plugins/pinecone.md

 title: Pinecone
 ---

-ToolJet integrates with Pinecone to utilize its vector database capabilities.
-This integration enables ToolJet to perform vector operations such as updating, querying, and managing vector embeddings in Pinecone indexes.
+JumpStart integrates with Pinecone to utilize its vector database capabilities.
+This integration enables JumpStart to perform vector operations such as updating, querying, and managing vector embeddings in Pinecone indexes.

 :::note
 Before following this guide, it is assumed that you have already completed the process of **[Using Marketplace plugins](/docs/marketplace/marketplace-overview#using-marketplace-plugins)**.